DeadlyDeep/CTF-Writeups/OffSec/driftingblue6/README.md

 With the web service identified, the next step was directory enumeration.

-I also experimented with `.zip` extensions and multiple wordlists, but the initial attempts did not produce anything useful.

 ![ZIP enumeration attempt](images/05.png)

 The `/textpattern/textpattern` path, however, exposed a Textpattern installation.